-Ready-To-Use GST Compliant Inventory Template in Excel, OpenOffice Calc, and Google Sheet to manage inward and outward stock of goods.
+Ready-To-Use GST Compliant Inventory Template in Excel, OpenOffice Calc, and Google Sheets to manage inward and outward stock of goods.

 Moreover, this template consists of a Master Inventory sheet along with an Inward Inventory Register and Outward Inventory Register for each month.

 Furthermore, you can define reorder quantities for each product.
 The template highlights reorder products as well as out-of-stock products in different colors.